First Visit: December 31, 2014

 The team still seems to be working out kinks in the new building's daily operations.
 We entered from the the "Rankin Gateway" bridge and immediately found ourselves in a long line - the concourse entry is on level three, with building entrances at valley street (1) and downtown street (5), but rather than scanning tickets at both doors, the stairs were backed up royally from the scanners at level three - three people for two entrances' worth of people.
 In addition, there's no box office on level five, so if you need to access will-call, you need to somehow fight through the lined-up crowds from 5 down to three, and then against the tide down to level one to get your tickets.
 The arena set-up is cool, but it needs a re-think on the ticket scanning operations.

-Overall, though, the new arena is lovely.
+Overall, though, the new arena is lovely, and by new building standards the atmosphere is outstanding.
 I can't imagine I'll need to come back annually, but I'm thrilled for the people of Niagara region that the future of their team is secure, that they have a new arena to be proud of, and that the biggest obvious hole in the OHL's league footprint is permanently filled.